zl3696/ai-image-detector/README.md

 # Truth in the Noise: Spotting AI Images in a Synthetic World

 ## Overview
+With our interest in photojournalism and AI security, we aimed to address the real world concern about AI entering the field of journalism.
+This project uses machine learning approaches to detect AI-generated images at pixel level, trained on the CIFAKE dataset of 120,000 real and AI-generated images.
+The end goal is to write a technical blog post and develop a Chrome browser extension that automatically flags suspicious images on web.

 ## Dataset
 [CIFAKE: Real and AI-Generated Synthetic Images](https://www.kaggle.com/datasets/birdy654/cifake-real-and-ai-generated-synthetic-images)